olivercarlson/csr-keep-or-cancel/readme.md

 At the end, you will be taken to a page with a calculated result verdict.

 This verdict will compare the estimated output (based on your input) with a replacement level 2% cashback card to see if it is worthwhile to continue holding onto the CSR and paying $450.
+Calculating the opportunity cost of using this card is an essential and oft forgotten part of making decisions.

-Additionally, if you choose to pair the CSR with another credit card (the Freedom Unlimited) and maximize your spending by switching between the two, you can see the sum value returned by holding and using both cards.
+For completeness sake, there is an option to use the Freedom Unlimited.
+If the box is ticked, the calculator will assume optimized spending -- where you switching between the two (every dollar spent *not* in a 3X category will be spent with the Freedom Unlimited), you can see the sum value returned by holding and using both cards.

+Note: While one could argue that including the Freedom 5% card(s) or INK+/Cash could give a more accurate picture of the cards value, it's important to remember that 5X/5% cashback is the realistic ceiling for earnings - regardless of the value of the points so there should be no effect on your decision to pay for the CSR.

 ## Version Notes: